Hollywood Pantages Theatre

 Hughes, the reclusive aviator and studio owner, became obsessed with the Pantages.
 He had a door built that opened directly into the balcony, where he would sit alone in the darkness, contemplating business deals or watching marathon screenings of the same films all day.
 Though Hughes retired from public life and sold RKO, his spirit apparently never left.

-Today, staff members know Hughes is approaching when a room suddenly fills with the smell of cigarette smoke—ironic, since Hughes despised smoking in life.
-Then his apparition appears: tall, lanky, dressed in a plain suit, striding around a corner before walking through a wall that was once the original doorway to his office.
+Today, staff members know Hughes is approaching when a room suddenly fills with the smell of cigarette smoke -- ironic, since Hughes despised smoking in life.
+Then his ghost appears: tall, lanky, dressed in a plain suit, striding around a corner before walking through a wall that was once the original doorway to his office.
 Footsteps echo throughout the building when no one is there.

-Alexander Pantages himself is said to haunt the theater he built, though his story is tragic.
+Alexander Pantages himself haunts the theater he built, though his story is tragic.
 In 1929, he was accused of raping a 17-year-old dancer and though eventually acquitted on appeal, the scandal ruined him financially, forcing him to sell his theater empire at a fraction of its worth.
 He died in 1936.

 A female patron who died in the mezzanine during a 1932 show has been heard singing when the auditorium is dark and quiet.
 One wardrobe lady, last to leave the darkened theater, became disoriented when emergency lights failed.
 In complete darkness, someone took her elbow, helped her up, and guided her firmly to the exit door.
 When she turned to thank her rescuer in the light from the opened door, no one was there.